P2P Security with Paul Marrapese

 Joe [00:02:56] Okay.
 So if you do find an issue with the device, how do you report it?
 And if so, do you get in trouble if you report it or if you announce it?

 Paul [00:03:07] Well, reporting it is actually a pretty tricky thing.
 And the reason for this is because a lot of these devices that have these problems are actually white-labeled.
 And what that means is there are these manufacturers in China that actually sell their equipment to resellers.
 And it's those resellers that put their branding on the devices.
 I'm sure a lot of people have seen, especially on something like Amazon, the same product, but it's listed under tons and tons of different brand names.
 So, yeah, these are white-labeled, and finding the actual manufacturer, the party that's responsible for the software that's on there can be a pretty tricky thing.
 So if I want to report something, I'll usually need to dig a little bit and try to find a point of contact.
-From that point.
-I mean, I've reached out to a lot of companies and in a lot of cases.
+It's similar to how users might search for the safest casino sites to ensure their transactions and personal information are secure.
+From that point, I mean, I've reached out to a lot of companies and in a lot of cases.
 I won't even get a response back.
 But for those that do respond, usually, they're pretty friendly.
 I haven't ever been threatened or anything like that.
 There's really no way to get in trouble for doing this.
 I mean, I'm just reporting a vulnerability in their software.
 There's really nothing wrong about that.

 Joe [00:04:20] Well, in order to, I guess, exploit a device or know more about it I guess you need to know about the different parts that make up that particular thing that you're trying to, I guess, investigate.
 So what's the architecture of a P2P type of device, I guess?